Jeffrey-P-McAteer/htir/readme.md

     - Write arbitrary rows to a table
     - Given a server(s) & table & a condition, poll until condition is met (with possible server-side assistance via websocket)

-The goal is to do what the world tried to do with html but better: lower-latency protocols, encryption everywhere, machine-processable data by default, and federation baked in (aka "I'm querying the server hitr.example.edu but if that server is part of a network return values from those servers as well").
+The goal is to do what the world tried to do with http/html but better: lower-latency protocols, encryption everywhere, machine-processable data by default, and federation baked in (aka "I'm querying the server hitr.example.edu but if that server is part of a network return values from those servers as well").